 Food & Beverage 5

-Smokies Stadium does a good job using its space to its advantage.
-The main concourse level is packed with vendor carts, concession queues and even a sit-down area beyond the left outfield.
+Smokies Stadium does a good job of using its space to its advantage.
+The main concourse level is packed with vendor carts, concession queues, and even a sit-down area beyond the left outfield.
 Most importantly, each of these food areas are different, offering unique options not often found at a double-a ballpark.
-The concourse features a “Chicago Corner” with Windy City grub, a Papa Johns down the first base line and a pair of Dippin Dots carts on either side of the park.
+The concourse features a “Chicago Corner” with Windy City grub, a Papa Johns down the first base lines, and a pair of Dippin Dots carts on either side of the park.

 The two main concession areas are cheap and offer a good variety of Nachos, popcorn, hot dogs and more of the usual ballpark snacks.
 The popcorn is excellent and every concession area serves Pepsi products as well as Cheerwine, both bottled and fountain.
 Unfortunately, the hot dogs, the staple food of America’s pastime, are below average.